About hearing loss

 Early treatment of hearing loss significantly improves social aspects of our lives, and dramatically increases the chance of long-term positive outcomes with hearing aid use, while also reducing the risk of depression and social isolation.

 Hearing aids not only help us hear better, but they keep our brain's auditory pathways engaged and healthy - preventing deterioration over time.
-If hearing loss is left untreated, it can lead to increased risk of congitive decline and dementia.
-In fact, the evidence is now clear - treating hearing loss is the single most modifiable-life factor we can do to reduce our risk of congitive decline.
+If hearing loss is left untreated, it can lead to increased risk of cognitive decline.
+In fact, the evidence is now clear - treating hearing loss is the single most modifiable-life factor we can do to reduce our risk of cognitive decline.

 Different types of hearing loss